mkrauklis/MicroAutomata/README.md

 The simulation will oscilate through sinoidal seasons centered around the `Food: Growth Rate` slider.
 Summer has the most abundant food while winter has the least.

 ## Drawing Type
-Drawing types (food, bacteria, phage, wall, none) can be changed by mouse-scrolling or by clicking the `Update Drawing Type` button.
+Drawing types (food, bacteria, phage, wall, none) can be changed by mouse-scrolling.

 ![Drawing Types](README_MEDIA/drawing_type.png)